 In 2007, Dr. Boekeloo helped to establish the University of Maryland, School of Public Health as an Associate Dean and was recognized as a “Charter Contributor” at the new School’s opening ceremonies.
 Since 2009, he has served as the founding Director of the University of Maryland Prevention Research Center (UMD-PRC).

 The Centers for Disease Control and Prevention National Community Committee awarded the UMD-PRC the Community Partnership Engagement Award in 2010 and the Community-Based-Participatory-Research Best Practices Award in 2011.
 For his community-based research, Dr. Boekeloo received the Jerry P. Wrenn Outstanding Service Award in 2010 and the Murial R. Sloan Communitarian Award in 2011 from the University of Maryland School of Public Health.
 More recently, he received the McNair Scholar Outstanding Mentoring Award (2018), the Delta Omega Public Health Honor Society recognition at the Johns Hopkins University (2019) and the Lavender Leader Honor Society recognition (2019).
 In 2020, he was selected as the one most exemplary researcher from the School of Public Health and recognized at a University-wide research achievements ceremony.

-He has more than 75 peer-reviewed publications in medical and public health journals, serves on the Editorial Board of the American Journal of Health Behavior, teaches behavioral intervention research methods as well as sexual and gender minority health, serves on various university faculty advisory panels, serves as Principal Investigator for a research program that includes faculty, students, staff, and community partners and provides regular scientific peer-review for journals and federal health agencies.
+He has more than 75 peer-reviewed publications in medical and public health journals, teaches behavioral intervention research methods as well as sexual and gender minority health, serves on various university faculty advisory panels, serves as Principal Investigator for a research program that includes faculty, students, staff, and community partners and provides regular scientific peer-review for journals and federal health agencies.

 Johns Hopkins University School of Public Health